Server-Proximal Aggregation for Federated Domain-Incremental Learning under Partial Participation: Task-Uniform

+Most prior FCL analyses establish convergence only on the \emph{final} task \citep{keshri2025convergence,han2023convergence}, which is insufficient for FDIL: with heterogeneous tasks, converging on $f_K$ need not imply progress on $f_{1:K-1}$.
+We instead target the \emph{global} objective $f_{1:K}\triangleq\sum_{i=1}^K f_i$ and prove a task-uniform rate under partial participation.
+The proof has two ingredients: (i) Lemma~\ref{Lemma diff between t and 0} gives a \emph{uniform} within-task drift bound $\|\theta_i^t-\theta_i^0\|^2\!\le\!\gamma_G^2\gamma_L^2E^2B^2/\lambda^2$ that is independent of round $t$ and task $i$; and (ii) Theorem~\ref{Theorem 2} converts this control into a convergence guarantee for $\min_{t\in[T]}\mathbb{E}\|\nabla f_{1:K}(\theta_K^t)\|^2$, yielding the communication-efficient rate $\mathcal{O}\!(\sqrt{E/(NT)})$ with explicit separation of stochastic noise, client heterogeneity, and inter-task drift $\sigma_T^2$.
+The result holds for non-convex, non-IID FDIL and is independent of the total client pool size $M$, highlighting the role of server-side proximal anchor and step-size choice in stabilizing progress across the entire task sequence.

-Compared with a centralized setting, convergence in federated setting is complicated by \emph{client drift}: local updates amplify stochastic gradient noise, and repeated rounds can greatly inflate parameter variance.
-The difficulty is even sharper in FDIL, where each task starts from a checkpoint that already encodes all prior tasks.
-If the deviation $\Vert\theta_i^t-\theta_i^0\Vert^2$ grows unchecked, it slows (or even prevents) convergence on the joint objective. \SPECIAL limits this growth through a server-side proximal anchor, enabling the following drift bound.
+Compared with a centralized setting, convergence in the federated setting is complicated by \emph{client drift}: local updates amplify stochastic gradient noise and repeated rounds can inflate parameter variance.
+The difficulty is sharper in FDIL, where each task starts from a checkpoint that already encodes prior tasks.
+If the deviation $\|\theta_i^t-\theta_i^0\|^2$ grows unchecked, progress on the joint objective slows or can even stall. \SPECIAL limits this growth via a server-side proximal anchor, leading to the following drift bound.

 \begin{lemma}[Uniform within-task drift] Assume the bounded-gradient condition in Assumption~\ref{Assumption Bounded Gradients}.
 For every task $i\in[K]$ and round $t\in[T]$, the sequence $\{\theta_i^t\}$ produced by \SPECIAL satisfies